by Sebastian R. Fama

 The Catholic Church is often accused of placing a higher value on tradition than it does the Bible.
-The implication is that Catholics prefer to observe their own customs rather than Christian doctrine.
+The implication is that Catholics prefer to observe their own customs rather than the teachings of Christ.
 This, of course, is a false charge.
 The Bible speaks about two kinds of tradition; one is condemned and the other requires belief.
-So what type of tradition does the Bible condemn?
-We find the answer in the Gospel of Mark:
+Jesus was very clear in describing the type of tradition He condemned in Mark 7:8-13:

-"You leave the commandment of God, and hold fast the tradition of men."
+"You leave the commandment of God and hold fast the tradition of men."
 And he said to them, "You have a fine way of rejecting the commandment of God, in order to keep your tradition!
-For Moses said, 'Honor your father and your mother'… but you say, 'If a man tells his father or his mother, "what you would have gained from me is corban" (that is, given to God), then you no longer permit him to do anything for his father or mother, thus making void the word of God through your tradition (Mark 7:8-13).
+For Moses said, 'Honor your father and your mother'… but you say, 'If a man tells his father or his mother, "what you would have gained from me is corban" (that is, given to God), then you no longer permit him to do anything for his father or mother, thus making void the word of God through your tradition.

 Notice how Paul puts oral tradition on the same level as written tradition.
-Why would he do that?
-He gives us the answer in 1 Thessalonians 2:13: "And we also thank God constantly for this, that when you received the word of God which you heard from us, you accepted it not as the word of men but as what it really is, the word of God… (2 Thessalonians 2:15).
+He tells us why in 1 Thessalonians 2:13: "And we also thank God constantly for this, that when you received the word of God which you heard from us, you accepted it not as the word of men but as what it really is, the word of God…."

 The oral and written teachings of the Apostles were both considered to be the word of God.
-And of course that is perfectly natural as they were the appointed leaders of Christ’s Church.
+And of course, that is perfectly natural as they were the appointed leaders of Christ’s Church.
 Paul is even more explicit in his first letter to the Corinthians: "I commend you because you remember me in everything and maintain the traditions even as I delivered them to you" (1 Corinthians 11:2).
-So once again Scripture teaches us that we are to maintain the traditions that are handed down to us.

 Of the beliefs and practices whether generally accepted or publicly enjoined which are preserved in the Church some we possess derived from written teaching; others we have received delivered to us "in mystery" by the tradition of the Apostles; and both of these in relation to true religion have the same force.
-And these no one will contradict; - no one, at all events, who is even moderately versed in the institutions of the Church.
-For were we to attempt to reject such customs as have no written authority, on the ground that the importance they possess is small, we should unintentionally injure the Gospel in these matters… (On the Holy Spirit 27).
+(On the Holy Spirit 27).